laurar9889/-twb-mini-proj-team-IA-YW-RV-DV-LR/README.md

   ![Trade Summary](https://github.com/laurar9889/-twb-mini-proj-team-IA-YW-RV-DV-LR/assets/159670322/82c53a97-3708-4eb8-b021-b27d3a3b952e)

-3. Display the visualizations on a Tableau story and publish it on Tableau Public.
+3. Display the visualizations on a Tableau story and publish it on Tableau Public

-## Team member
+## Team members
 - Laura Roa
 - Daniel Molina Valencia
 - Isabel Angwah